-VMC inline hooks are sold by Tackle Direct.
+VMC inline hooks are sold by The Mighty Fish.
 2/0 or 3/0 seem to be the most popular sizes.
 Use a stronger split ring than the stock SP one.
 Wolverines are strong but are too thick for the SP.
 Owner makes a quality heavy duty split ring.

-You can combine the options.
+You can also combine the options.
 Here is a hookless flag with a single inline hook.

 Here is a treble with a hookless flag.

 I saw posts on MFCC last year which showed a single hook or treble attached to the belly with a ball bearing swivel, and a split ring on each end.

 It does look a bit lengthy though.

 You can find swivels that have split rings already attached.
 They are much more compact than using a swivel and two split rings of 90lb test minimum.

 This year I plan on trying the inline single hook option for both the tail hook and the belly hook.